CeresBarros/SpaDES4Dummies/docs/Part1_DummyModel.md

 }
 ```

-If we chose to supply the default R in `.inputObjects`, then we should remove its creation from the `abundanceInit` function and add it to the metadata as an input.
+If we choose to supply the default `r` in `.inputObjects`, then we need remove its creation from the `abundanceInit` function and add `r` to the metadata as an input.
 We have done this, so that `abundanceInit` only creates a storage list for the outputs: